matthewtole/rockshot-javascript/README.md

 This is the PebbleKit JS library that allows you to use RockShot in your Pebble app or watchface that uses PebbleKit JS.

+#### RockShot and AppSync

+At the moment RockShot and AppSync don't play nice together at the moment.
+You can still trigger screenshot requests from your Pebble watch code, but you can't trigger them from your JS code or the web interface.

 ## Installation

 The first stage is to include the library in your existing JavaScript code.